Skip to main content

 • Elevate and the Illinois Institute of Technology conducted a study measuring summer indoor air temperature ranges in homes without central air conditioning.
 This research was supported by the Defusing DisastersWorking Group at the Northwestern Buffett Institute for Global Affairs and is part of the group's collaborative efforts to characterize heat vulnerabilities.
 Read about the findings >>

-• global review of 237 studies to examine the diverse methods used to assess heat's impact on health across 43 countries.
+• Several group members co-authored a global review of 237 studies to examine the diverse methods used to assess heat's impact on health across 43 countries.
 They found that there were disparities in research focus across different regions, with regions like Africa and Oceania being underrepresented, and that access to public health data and standardized definitions for extreme heat remain significant challenges in heat impact studies.

 Engagement Activities